 • It’s not a child-run dictatorship in which you bow to your child’s whims, never requiring them to learn anything they don’t “like.”

 • Contrary to popular belief, unschooling does not require you to move to the mountains and live completely off the land, forsaking society and its comforts.
-You’re welcome to do this if you choose, but it’s by no means the norm.
+(You’re welcome to do this if you choose, but it’s by no means the norm.)